Application Components

 Test Scores

 You will be asked to enter your test scores into the online application and to submit official test scores directly to UC Berkeley for verification.
-Send your test score directly from ETS to the institution code for UC Berkeley: 4833 for Graduate Organizations.

 Evidence of English language Proficiency: All applicants who have completed a basic degree in a country/region in which the official language is not English are required to submit official evidence of English language proficiency: the Test of English as a Foreign Language (TOEFL), or the International English Language Testing System (IELTS).
 Additional information including allowable exemptions can be found on the Graduate Admissions website.

-Application Essays
+Statements / Application Essays

 You will prepare and submit two essays as part of your application: the Statement of Purpose (SOP) and the Personal History Statement (PHS).
-Please see general information about the Statement of Purpose(link is external) and the Personal Statement(link is external) provided by the Graduate Division.
-Below is more specific information petaining to the Neuroscience PhD Program.
+Please also see information about these statements on the Graduate Admissions page "Writing Your Statements".
+Below is additional information from the Neuroscience PhD Program.

 Statement of Purpose: In the SOP, you should describe your motivation, preparation, and aptitude for PhD study in neuroscience.
 Please include a description of your prior research experience and accomplishments, with enough detail (for at least one project) to illustrate how you think scientifically.
 You should also discuss your future research interests and career goals and why you think Berkeley is a good fit for your PhD training.
 The SOP should be 2-3 double-spaced pages.

-Personal History Statement: In the Personal History Statement (PHS), you should describe how your personal background and experiences influenced your decision to pursue a graduate degree.
+Personal History Statement: In the PHS, you should describe how your personal background and experiences influenced your decision to pursue a graduate degree.
 The PHS should not duplicate the SOP but should provide broader context on your personal story and goals.
 This may include how you overcame barriers to access higher education, how you have come to understand the barriers faced by others, your service to advance equitable access to education for under-represented groups, research you may have done that focuses on underserved populations or related issues of inequality, your leadership roles in such groups, and/or your plans in graduate school and your future career to address societal issues.
 Any extenuating circumstances that may have affected your academics can also be addressed here.
 The PHS should be 1-3 double-spaced pages.

 Neuroscience Program Page